ultralytics/ultralytics/examples/README.md

-## Ultralytics YOLOv8 Example Applications
+## Ultralytics Examples

-This repository features a collection of real-world applications and walkthroughs, provided as either Python files or notebooks.
-Explore the examples below to see how YOLOv8 can be integrated into various applications.
+This directory features a collection of real-world applications and walkthroughs, provided as either Python files or notebooks.
+Explore the examples below to see how YOLO can be integrated into various applications.

 ### Ultralytics YOLO Example Applications